 2012-13: Carrick spent most of his first pro season in the ECHL before joining the Maple Leafs’ AHL affiliate in Toronto in March and finishing the year with the Marlies.
 He scored 2 goals with 2 assists and was -2 with 18 penalty in 19 AHL regular season games.
 Toronto finished first in the North Division and reached the second round of the AHL playoffs.
 Carrick skated in 5 of 9 playoff games and was -2 with no points nor penalty minutes.
 In 50 ECHL games with the Idaho Steelheads he scored 16 goals with 21 assists and was -15 with 70 penalty minutes.

-A stocky, hard nose player with an offensive touch, Carrick can be a pain to play against.
-He is a capable player at both ends of the ice and is a very willing physical combatant.
-Skating requires attention, but his hockey smarts allow him to get in good position on the ice.
-All these qualities make him a very desirable option for coaches as Carrick is adaptable.
+Carrick is a stocky, hard nose player with an offensive touch.
+He can be a pain to play against, is a capable player at both ends of the ice and is a willing physical combatant.
+Carrick's skating requires attention, but his hockey smarts allow him to get in good position on the ice.
+He can play in a variety of roles.